ramonfontes/reproducible-research/mininet-wifi/The-Computer-Journal-2017/Readme.md

-### Please refer the manual of Mininet-WiFi to reproduce this paper.
+### Please refer to the manual of Mininet-WiFi to reproduce this paper.

 ### Bibtex: